 Have fun.
 Work hard.
 Watch your money.
 Learn what you can.
 And, most importantly, don’t be stupid.

-SB’s Thoughts: You should try to spend as less as possible from your student loan, the quicker you repay your loan the early you will be debt free.
 Remember, today’s hardship is tomorrow’s comfort!
-There are various ways to cut cost on books, food and tuition while you are at college, weigh the tips and if applicable to you start following from day one.
+There are various ways to cut costs on books, food, and tuition while you are at college, weigh the tips and if applicable to you start following from day one.